gradvohl/YAPTT/passingParameters/README.md

 # Receiving the return of a thread
 We can use a similar reasoning for returning data from a thread in PThreads API.
 We can define a structure to encapsulate all the data we want to return, allocate that structure dynamically, and return the address in the memory of that structure.

-I want to highlight that all local variables, i.e. the variables declared inside a function, will vanish as soon as the function finishes.
+I want to highlight that all local variables, i.e. the variables declared inside a function, will vanish as soon as the function finishes (returns).
 Therefore, the programmer cannot return the address of local variables.

 # Time to code
 Let us see how parameter passing works in PThreads API with an example.